awsdocs/iam-user-guide/doc_source/access-analyzer-findings-filter.md

 The default filtering for the page is to display all active findings\.
 To view archived findings, choose the **Archived** tab\.
 When you first start using Access Analyzer, there are no archived findings\.

 Use filters to display only the findings for a specific resource, account, principal, or other value\.
 To create a filter, select the property to filter on, then choose a property value to filter on\.
 For example, to create a filter that displays only findings for a specific AWS account, choose **AWS Account** for the property, then enter the account number for the AWS account that you want to view findings for\.
+To create a filter that displays only findings for resources that allow public access, you can choose the **Public access** property, then choose **Public access: true**\.

 For a list of filter keys that you can use to create or update an archive rule, see [Access Analyzer filter keys](access-analyzer-reference-filter-keys.md)\.

 **To filter the findings displayed**